 It is a special kind of unfair to be arrested for taking your own medicine exactly the way your doctor told you to.
 I gather your prescription history, how long you have taken the medication, and how it affects you, and I set that next to whatever the officer thought they saw.
 The State has to prove your normal faculties were impaired, not that a prescribed drug was present, and I make them meet that burden instead of treating a bottle in your name as if it were an admission of guilt.

-I started out as an Assistant Public Defender in Florida’s Thirteenth Judicial Circuit, in Tampa, and today I am one of six ACS-CHAL Forensic Lawyer-Scientists in Florida.
+I started out as an Assistant Public Defender in Florida’s Thirteenth Judicial Circuit, in Tampa, and today I am one of six ACS-CHAL Forensic Lawyer-Scientists in Florida and a Faculty member of the National College for DUI Defense.
 I work both the science and the procedure in your case the way the State’s own analysts and officers are trained to, and I show a jury the exact point where the evidence does not hold up.
 Learn more about my background.

 Prescription Drug DUI Questions